Glasgow Airport Movements 2019

 Police Scotland confirmed a man was in custody in connection with a European arrest warrant issued by the French authorities but following further enquiries, it was established that the man arrested was not the person being sought - no doubt relieved, it wasn`t a great start to his holiday!

-Weather etc* / Birds - Although there had been a steady increase in migratory geese arriving in the general area last month, 1 October saw hundreds set down in the fields bordering the Black Cart Water, close to the airfield.
+Although there had been a steady increase in migratory geese arriving in the general area last month, 1 October saw hundreds set down in the fields bordering the Black Cart Water, close to the airfield.
 Other large skeins overflew and the volumes kept Airside Ops staff busy, firing-off bird scarers while the tower urged caution to departing and incoming aircraft.
 These shots show Canada Geese but Greylags usually overwinter here in far greater numbers.
-A flock can be seen coming in to land behind the Hercules. (to edit)*
+A flock can be seen coming in to land behind the Hercules pictured below.

 The sequence on the right shows one of the Airside Ops staff collecting a goose he`d just dispatched with a shotgun close to the northern perimeter of the airfield on 18 October.
 The fact that the bird had been on its own and remained within range likely indicated that it was injured.